antarctica/bas-base-images/README.md

 * `u` - forces an exit if an undefined variable is used
 * `x` - echoes each command before exiting it, rather than only displaying any output

+## Testing

+### Continuous Integration

+All commits will trigger a Continuous Integration process using GitLab's CI/CD platform, configured in `.gitlab-ci.yml`.

+This process will validate Packer definitions.

 ## Issue tracking

 This project uses [issue tracking](https://gitlab.data.bas.ac.uk/WSF/bas-base-images/issues) to manage development of